Arnold Dermont Lane Obituary - King, NC | Winston-Salem Journal

 The family will receive friends and loved ones on Saturday, November 7, 2020 from 1:00 PM until 2:00 PM at Slate Funeral Home.

 Funeral service will be conducted on Saturday, November 7, 2020 at 2:00 PM at Slate Funeral Home with Pastor Glenn Van Meter officiating.
-Interment will follow in the church cemetery.
+Interment will follow at First Christian Church cemetery, 625 Meadowbrook Dr., King, NC.

 Slate Funeral Home is honored to serve the family of Arnold Dermont Lane.
 Online condolences may be offered at www.slatefh.com